How and why was Wrangell-St. Elias National Park & Preserve made?

 Where can I get topographic maps?

 Topo maps covering the more commonly visited areas of the park are available at the main visitor center at Copper Center.
 You can also obtain maps from USGS, as well as many other on-line sources.
+We cannot guarantee that we will carry the exact map that you will need for your trip.
+It is best to obtain maps before you arrive at the park.

 Where can I access air taxi services?